Meet Our Vets

 From a very young age Prevon has lived and schooled locally, graduating from Mazenod Collage.
-When time permits he loves his sport and enjoys watching and playing veterans cricket, coaching his son’s team, following the Formula 1, and is a mad Bombers fan.
+When time permits he loves his sport and enjoys watching and playing veterans cricket, coaching his son’s team, following the Formula 1, and is a passionate Bombers fan.

 Linda graduated from Massey University in New Zealand.
 She practiced in New Zealand before taking a three year working holiday in England and Europe.
 Linda then settled in Australia becoming a member of our team in 1992.
 Her outstanding Veterinary skills, good humour and infectious laughter have endeared her to many of our clients and their pets.
 Linda loves all aspects of medicine and surgery and has undertaken further study in the fields of animal behaviour and Oncology.
 She also has a strong interest in rabbit medicine.